 - Instead of olive oil, use something like avocado or sesame oil for a different, subtle flavor.

-Other Dishes to Make with Marinated Mushrooms
+Dishes to Serve with Marinated Mushrooms

 - This mushroom salad could be a lovely side for this Chicken Cordon Bleu Sandwich or your favorite sandwich at lunch.

 - Are you a pizza fan?
 Try adding your marinated mushrooms to these Pizza Grilled Cheese sandwiches for some extra flavor!
 You could also top this Healthy Artichoke Pizza with these mushrooms.